01 of 06

 Before heading into the attic, make a map of these potential leak spots downstairs.
 Use the map to guide you in the attic.

-Lay some boards or strips of 3/4-in. plywood over the floor joists to provide a temporary walking surface.
+Lay some plywood or boards over the floor joists to provide a temporary walking surface.
 Take care not to step between the joists, as you will likely put your foot through the drywall ceiling below.

 If there is already some insulation in the attic, you will need to pull it out of the way while sealing leaks.
-Use expanding spray foam around gaps 1/4-in. wide or larger and caulk for smaller gaps.
+Use expanding spray foam around gaps 1/4-in. wide or larger, and use caulk for smaller gaps.
 Completely fill all gaps.

 If your house has soffit vents in the eaves, check to see that there are vent channels over them in the attic.
 If not, or if the existing ones are damaged, install new channels to allow air to circulate properly under the roof.
-You will need channels in every rafter space.
-Use a stapler to attach them to the roof deck.Continue to 3 of 6 below.
+You will need channels in every rafter space that is ventilated.
+Use a stapler to attach the channels to the roof deck.Continue to 3 of 6 below.

 03 of 06

-Use a tape measure and permanent marker to mark the required depth of blown-in insulation on vertical trusses around the attic.
+Use a tape measure and permanent marker to mark the required depth of blown-in insulation on vertical truss members or wall studs around the attic space.
 Be sure to measure from the drywall surface, not from the tops of the joists.